Skip to main content

 1. Introduction

-FLY-TFT-V2 is a TFT LCD screen based on ST7796, supporting both capacitive and resistive touch, with a resolution of 320x480, using the SPI interface.
+FLY-TFT-V2 is a TFT LCD screen based on the ST7796, supporting both capacitive and resistive touch, with a resolution of 320x480, using an SPI interface.

 2. System Installation

-• Note: The system kernel version used on the Raspberry Pi must be greater than 5.17.x.
-Execute the command uname -r to check the kernel version.
+• Note: The kernel version of the system used by the Raspberry Pi must be greater than 5.17.x.
+Run the command uname -r to check the kernel version.

-• Please flash the latest image such as mainsailos, rather than upgrading the kernel.
+• Please flash the latest image such as mainsailos, not just upgrade the kernel.

 • Download and install Raspberry Imager